mittons/SharpWingFrontend/README.md

 ## Installation

-A step-by-step guide on how to get your development environment running.
+A step-by-step guide on how to get the application running.

 1. Clone the repo:
 ```